techidaily/site-win11-tips/source/_posts/how-to-reactivate-a-nonfunctional-nvidia-cp-on-windows-11.md

 ## 7\.
 Edit the Windows Registry

  This Windows Registry tweak creates a new context menu option for opening the NVIDIA Control Panel.
-As this solution involves deleting a key, we recommend you learn[how to back up the Windows Registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before proceeding.
+As this solution involves deleting a key, we recommend you learn [how to back up the Windows Registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before proceeding.

 To apply this fix, edit the Registry as follows: